 As well as buying notes outright, you can also invest in partials.
 You are buying a partial when you buy some of the monthly payments due on a note.
 If a note has 60 payments due of $500, the lender might sell you 12 payments ($6,000 in total monthly income) for a lesser amount, say $5,000.
 This means you make a profit of $1,000 on your $5,000 investment over 1 year.

 Partials can a be a great way to invest in notes for the monthly income the produce, with relatively little capital outlay.

 There are lots of ways to invest in notes.
-You can work with a note broker, or buy direct from other lenders.
+You can try and buy direct from banks, you can buy notes from a note broker, or you can buy direct from other investors.
 The secondary market for mortgage notes in the US is huge and there are a number of online platforms where buyers and sellers can connect and trade notes.